 Smart contracts are programs that distribute transactions according to a predetermined set of rules.
 They allow for capital or data to be distributed across parties in a manner that none of them can renege on.

-Currently, smart contracts added to the blockchain are immutable.
+Currently, smart contracts added to a public blockchain are immutable.
 And if there are flaws in the code that may be exploited by hackers, they will remain unless migrated to a new contract, which is a painstaking process.
 Major hacks — including the DAO hack and the Parity multi-signature wallet attack — have proven difficult to recover from, resulting in huge losses for Ethereum.

 17. Lack of Rule-based Transactional Constraints